CopperEgg/apidocs/aws/accounts.md

 tags
 : Tags to apply to this AWS Account, If not specified no tags will be applied.

-### Create Example 1: create a new probe using only the required parameters, to demonstrate defaults.
+### Create Example 1: create a new account using only the required parameters, to demonstrate defaults.

 ##### Uptime Cloud Monitor needs read-only access through an AWS Role